silentorb/game-design/general/game-engine-comparison-matrix.md

 * Unreal Engine is a massive installation
 * The Epic Games Store is not a great tool for downloading software, particularly large downloads
 * The Unreal Engine installation process is unusually error prone

-### Mythic Rating

-* Mythic's features stack up pretty good on paper but the main thing that's a little beyond the scope of that matrix but still pivotal is the maintenance cost